hartwigmedical/actin/algo/README.md

-3] Endocrine therapy: includes all medication categories like %Anti-androgen%, %Anti-estrogen% 4] PARP inhibitors: medication drug names Olaparib, Rucaparib 5] Gonadorelin: includes medication categories like %Gonadorelin agonist%, %Gonadorelin antagonist%
+3] Endocrine therapy: includes all medication categories like %Anti-androgen%, %Anti-estrogen% 4] PARP inhibitors: medication drug names Olaparib, Rucaparib 5] Gonadorelin: includes medication categories like %Gonadorelin agonist%, %Gonadorelin antagonist% 6] Immunosuppressants: includes medication categories like %Immunosuppressants, selective%, %Immunosuppressants, other%

 Note that for all configured nr of weeks, 2 weeks are subtracted from the latest medication date, since these weeks will pass by anyway.